NucleusEngineering/gcp-agentic-unstructured-data-retrieval/README.md

         *   Lints the code using `ruff`.
         *   Performs static type checking with `mypy`.
         *   Checks for obsolete dependencies with `deptry`.

+## Testing

+Once the development setup is complete, you can test the application by following these steps:

+1.  **Install Dependencies:**
+    If you haven't already, install the required libraries using Poetry:
+    ```bash
+    make install
+    ```
+    or
+    ```bash
+    poetry install
+    ```

+2.  **Add PDF Files:**
+    Place the PDF documents you want to process into the `data/raw/` directory.

+3.  **Run the Ingestion Pipeline:**
+    Use the `ingest` mode to parse, chunk, and process your PDFs.
+    ```bash
+    poetry run python main.py --mode ingest
+    ```
+    After the process completes, a `processed_data.json` file will be created in the `data/processed/` directory.
+This file is not yet uploaded to Vertex AI Search.

+4.  **Start the Chatbot:**
+    Run the `chat` mode to interact with the RAG agent.
+The agent will use the documents indexed in your Vertex AI Search datastore to answer questions.
+    ```bash
+    poetry run python main.py --mode chat
+    ```